-(See CRC 8.452(c)(2).)

-- (j) Selection Hearing: The selection hearing for permanent placement will begin within 120 calendar days of the review at which reunification services are terminated and a hearing under Welfare and Institutions Code section 336.26 ordered.
-(See Welfare and Institutions Code section 366.3; CRC 5.710, 5.715, and 5.720.) - (k) Notice of Appeal: Except in matters heard by a referee not acting as a temporary judge, a notice of appeal must be filed within 60 calendar days after the rendition of the judgment.
-For matters heard by a referee not acting as a temporary judge, see CRC 8.406(a).
-(See CRC 8.406(a).)
+- (i) Response to Writ Petition: Any response to a writ petition must be served and filed within 10 calendar days after the filing of the writ of petition or within 10 calendar days or receiving a request for a response from the reviewing court.
+(See CRC 8.452(c)(2).) - (j) Selection Hearing: The selection hearing for permanent placement will begin within 120 calendar days of the review at which reunification services are terminated and a hearing under Welfare and Institutions Code section 336.26 ordered.
+(See Welfare and Institutions Code section 366.3; CRC 5.710, 5.715, and 5.720.) - (k) Notice of Appeal: A notice of appeal must be filed within 60 calendar days after the rendition of the judgment.
+(See CRC 5.585(f).)

-RULE 13.10 - GUARDIANS AD LITEM
+RULE 13.10 GUARDIANS AD LITEM

-- (a) For Minors: - (1) All minors who are the subject of juvenile court proceedings will have a guardian ad litem appointed to represent them. - (2) In most cases the child's attorney will be the guardian ad litem. - (3) In the case of a conflict of interest, the court may appoint a different adult as guardian ad litem for the minor. - (b) For Parents:
+(a) For Minors:

+- (1) All minors who are the subject of juvenile court proceedings will have a guardian ad litem appointed to represent them. - (2) In most cases the child's attorney will be the guardian ad litem. - (3) In the case of a conflict of interest, the court may appoint a different adult as guardian ad litem for the minor.

+(b) For Parents: